-The IOCDF Ambassador Program is a grassroots effort designed to empower those in the community to raise awareness and educate the public about obsessive compulsive disorder (OCD) and related disorders.
+The IOCDF Ambassador Program is a volunteer grassroots effort designed to empower those in the community to raise awareness and educate the public about obsessive compulsive disorder (OCD) and related disorders.
 Led by National Ambassador, Ethan Smith, the focus of this initiative is to engage our IOCDF Advocates (OCDvocates), about ways that they can advocate for themselves and for others, as well as to educate the community with accurate information about this often misunderstood and misdiagnosed disorder.

 IOCDF Ambassadors are: